Asked — and Answered

 Be sure to review the FAQs below for added insight and information about the Toigo MBA Program, eligibility and our selection process.
 If you have a question not addressed below, email us at firstname.lastname@example.org.
 Due to the high volume of applicants, our team is most responsive via email.

 How/when do I become a Toigo Fellow?
 The first step to becoming a Toigo Fellow is acceptance into the Toigo MBA Program.
-The Foundation will select Fellows upon successfully completing the Foundations Track, or First Year programming, prior to starting the Second Year of their MBA program.

 What degree programs are eligible?
 You must be applying to / or have been accepted into one of the following degree programs: